gaufung/awesome-go/README.md

 ```

 <h1 id="go-concurrency-pattern">Go Concurrency Pattern</h1>

-<h2 id="prevent-goroutine-leaks">Prevent Goroutine Leaks<h2>
+<h2 id="prevent-goroutine-leaks">Prevent Goroutine Leaks</h2>

-*if a goroutine is responsiable for creating another goroutine, it is also responsiable for ensuring it can stop the goroutine*
+> if a goroutine is responsiable for creating another goroutine, it is also responsiable for ensuring it can stop the goroutine

 - Creating consumer goroutine, using `done` as signal.